-Yes, indoor cats can become infected with a number of parasitic worms.
-While the chances of a parasitic worm infection are lower by keeping a cat indoors, it is still possible for infection to occur in a number of ways.
+Yes, indoor cats can become infected with several parasitic worms.
+The risk of infection is lower by keeping a cat indoors, it is still possible for infection to occur in several ways which are outlined below.

 How do indoor cats get worms?